-Auditing is allowed on a space-available basis and only with the permission of the Vice President for Academic Affairs or Site Director, and the instructor.
+Auditing is allowed on a space-available basis and only with the permission of the Vice President for Academic Affairs or the Director of Academic Programs and Services (GPS), and the instructor.
 Students who audit a course register in the usual manner for the course, pay the specified charges, and are expected to fulfill all course requirements with the exception of exams.
 Students may receive a grade of AU and will not receive credit.
 No change from audit to credit, or credit to audit, is allowed after the Drop/Add Period.